Code-the-Dream-School/node-v3/assignments/assignment-16.md

+### Week 16 Continued Learning

+## Congratulations on your project completion!!
+The learning never stops!
+Here is an additional lesson and assignment to ease you into your indepedent learning

-You continue with the same jobs-ejs repository from your previous lesson, but create a new branch called lesson 15.
+You continue with your project now, but create a new branch called testing.

 The instructions below are for the Job model.
 If you are using a different or modified model, so as to prepare for your final project, you will have to adjust the code below.
+Note other adjustments may be necessary for your specific project.
+Reminder to use all tools available to you.

 The first step is to install the packages you will need.
 These are development dependencies -- you do not need them in your runtime, if you deploy this application to the internet -- so you install them with the ```--save-dev``` flag.
 You need mocha, chai, puppeteer, @faker-js/faker, and factory-bot, as follows:
 ```